The Connection between

 The Connection Between Entropy and Symmetry

-The line connecting Entropy and Symmetry (see diagram) includes gravity and the spacetime metric.
+The line connecting Entropy and Symmetry (see diagram) represents the spacetime metric.
 This line also indicates there is at least functionally a connection between charge conservation and the dimensional conservation domains of spacetime.
 The most fundamental expression of the connection between Entropy and Symmetry is "velocity c", the electromagnetic constant, which gauges both the spatial entropy drive (the intrinsic motion of light) and the "non-local" metric and distributional symmetry of light.
 This connection is also demonstrated in that "velocity c" gauges the flight of the photon, the field vector of electric charge; the Dirac-Heisenberg domain of virtual particles; and the energetic equivalency between free and bound forms of electromagnetic energy: E = mcc.
 On the one hand, the intrinsic motion of light suppresses asymmetric time and maintains the symmetric status of the spatial metric and its energy content (inertial, non-local, and distributional symmetry), suppressing also "rogue" or sourceless gravitational fields and the capricious manifestation of virtual particles.
 On the other hand, the intrinsic motion of light causes the expansion and cooling of the Cosmos, reducing its capacity to perform "work".
 A related connection is that entropy and charge conservation play analogous roles in the unfolding of the manifest, "real" world from "virtual" reality.
 Entropy allows the transformation of free energy to work, and charge conservation allows the transformation of free energy to information.
 Together with weak force symmetry-breaking and the conservation of light's raw energy as mass and momentum, this "trinity" of conservation effects brings the virtual world of matter-antimatter particle pairs into the "real" (temporal) world of matter-only atoms.
 Finally, it is the existence of the time dimension which makes charge conservation a practical, functional option - producing a past, present, and future in which symmetry debts (charges) can be contracted, maintained, and eventually paid.
 Negentropic gravitational energy is the "interest" paid by the Cosmos on bound energy's symmetry debt, energy deducted from light's expansive entropy drive, creating instead the time dimension, entropy drive, and expanding (aging) historic conservation domain of matter's causal information network or "matrix" (historic spacetime).

 All forms of energy must have an entropy drive: Entropy (the 2nd law of thermodynamics) is required to protect the 1st law of thermodynamics, the Conservation of Energy.
 Primordial or "pure" entropy is an embedded characteristic of energy which creates a dimensional conservation domain for its energy type: space for free energy (via the intrinsic motion of light), history for bound energy (matter's "causal matrix" - via the intrinsic motion of time), and historic spacetime for the mixture of free and bound energy (via the gravitational conversion of space to time).
 The function of the pure entropy forms is produced by an entropy "drive", or intrinsic motion: intrinsic motion "c" for light, creating space; intrinsic motion "T" for time, creating history; and intrinsic motion "G" (gravitation) as the conversion force between the two primordial entropy drives and domains, creating spacetime, the joint dimensional conservation domain of free and bound energy.
 The magnitude of G is determined by the small energy difference between the symmetric spatial entropy drive of light (S) (the intrinsic motion of light as gauged by "velocity c"), and the asymmetric historical entropy drive of matter (T) (the intrinsic motion of time as gauged by "velocity T"):